Pseudo Random Numbers (2014)

 Pseudo Random Process

-A pseudo random process is a process that appears to be random but actually, it is not.
+A pseudo random refers to a process that generates a sequence of numbers or events that appears random but actually, is not and is determined by a fixed set of rules.
 Pseudorandom sequences typically exhibit statistical randomness while being generated by an entirely deterministic causal process.
 Such a process is easier to produce than a genuinely random one and has the benefit that it can be used again and again to produce the same numbers and they are useful for testing and fixing software.

 The generation of random numbers has many uses (mostly in Statistics, Random Sampling, and Simulation, Computer Modeling, Markov Chains, and Experimental Design).
 Before modern computing, researchers requiring random numbers would either generate them through various means like a coin, dice, cards, roulette wheels, card shuffling, etc., or use existing random number tables.